Dimast0/DevOps_online_Kyiv_2021Q2/m5/task5.1/readme.md

 - **how to define soft and hard link, what do these concepts; **

-- change the data by opening a symbolic link.
-What changes will happen and why
+- **change the data by opening a symbolic link.
+What changes will happen and why** **We can see that the labwork2 file also was modified.
+It happened because we had modified the file's link.**

 <p><img src="screenshots/17.png"/></p>